oppiliappan/scientifica/README.md

 ## Whats different?

-A few characters that were changed are:
+Here's a few characters that recieved a revamp:

-`V, *, f, W, M `
+`V, *, f, W, M, ~ `

 A full list of changed characters can be found [here](~/images/changes.png).

-I will be constantly adding glyphs to this font.
-Keep a lookout.
+I will be constantly adding glyphs to this font. **Keep a lookout.**